Julian Huppert: Political career

 When the Liberal Democrat Deputy Leader stepped down to take a ministerial post, Huppert was talked about as a possible contender for the post.

-As co-chair of the all party parliamentary cycling group, Huppert helped to produce the landmark report on the future of cycling in Britain, ‘Get Britain Cycling’, in 2013.
+As co-chair of the all party parliamentary cycling group, Huppert helped to produce the report on the future of cycling in Britain, ‘Get Britain Cycling’, in 2013.

 Also in 2013, Huppert secured a debate on Education Funding in Cambridgeshire, which resulted in Cambridgeshire schools receiving an extra £23.2 million in government funding, £2.7 million more than originally expected.
 In 2014, he presented a bill to parliament to improve conditions for those in the private rented sector.
 Huppert also co-sponsored the International Development (Official Development Assistance Target) Bill, which enshrined in law a commitment by the UK to spend 0.7% of its gross national income (GNI) on aid every year.

 Cycling

 Huppert is a cycling safety campaigner and organised and spoke at a parliamentary debate on the subject, as well as passing a motion at the 2013 Liberal Democrat Conference on the subject.
-His support of the principle of "Proportionate liability" has led to debate in his Cambridge Constituency and nationally.
-Huppert was named one of the most influential people in UK cycling by magazine Bikebiz and was awarded road safety organisation Brake's Road Safety award in March 2013 for his campaign on 20 mph speed limits.
+His support of the principle of "proportionate liability" has led to debate in his Cambridge Constituency and nationally.
+Huppert was named one of the most influential people in UK cycling by the magazine Bikebiz and was awarded road safety organisation Brake's Road Safety award in March 2013 for his campaign on 20 mph speed limits.

 Local campaigns

 Huppert criticised the decision of the competition commission to force Cineworld to sell the Cambridge Arts Picturehouse.
 He took up the issue in Parliament, claiming the competition commissions should be looking into other monopolies in Cambridge: "To be frank, I start to wonder what the value of the Competition Commission is.
-In Cambridge we have two big problems with monopoly – Stagecoach’s control of the buses, and Tesco’s control of the supermarkets." and gained the support of the then leader of the house, Andrew Lansley, who represented the neighbouring constituency of South Cambridgeshire.
+In Cambridge we have two big problems with monopoly – Stagecoach’s control of the buses, and Tesco’s control of the supermarkets."
+He gained the support of the then leader of the house, Andrew Lansley, who represented the neighbouring constituency of South Cambridgeshire.

-In November 2014 he launched a campaign to persuade the County Council to invest more in Cambridge's pavements, highlighting the effect even minor damage has on disabled people.
+In November 2014, Huppert launched a campaign to persuade the County Council to invest more in Cambridge's pavements, highlighting the effect even minor damage has on disabled people.

 Huppert also campaigned for additional funding for Cambridge schools, which received less per student than anywhere else in the country.